-SEGGER Embedded Studio for RISC-V is a streamlined integrated development environment for building, testing, and deploying your applications.
+SEGGER Embedded Studio is a streamlined integrated development environment for building, testing, and deploying your applications.
 SEGGER Embedded Studio provides:

-Source Code Editor: A powerful source code editor with multi-level undo and redo, makes editing your code a breeze.

-Project System: A complete project system organizes your source code and build rules.

-Build System: With a single key press you can build all your applications in a solution, ready for them to be loaded onto a target microcontroller.

-Debugger and Flash Programming: You can download your programs directly into Flash and debug them seamlessly from within the IDE using a wide range of target interfaces.

-Help system:The built-in help system provides context-sensitive help and a complete reference to the SEGGER Embedded Studio IDE and tools.

-Core Simulator: As well as providing cross-compilation technology, SEGGER Embedded Studio for RISC-V provides a PC-based fully functional simulation of the target microcontroller core so you can debug parts of your application without waiting for hardware.
+- Source Code Editor: A powerful source code editor with multi-level undo and redo, makes editing your code a breeze. - Project System: A complete project system organizes your source code and build rules. - Build System: With a single key press you can build all your applications in a solution, ready for them to be loaded onto a target microcontroller. - Debugger and Flash Programming: You can download your programs directly into Flash and debug them seamlessly from within the IDE using a wide range of target interfaces. - Help system: The built-in help system provides context-sensitive help and a complete reference to the SEGGER Embedded Studio IDE and tools. - Core Simulator: As well as providing cross-compilation technology, SEGGER Embedded Studio provides a PC-based fully functional simulation of the target microcontroller core so you can debug parts of your application without waiting for hardware.

-SEGGER Embedded Studio for RISC-V Tools
+SEGGER Embedded Studio Tools

-SEGGER Embedded Studio for RISC-V supplies command line tools that enable you to build your application on the command line using the same project file that the IDE uses.
+SEGGER Embedded Studio supplies command line tools that enable you to build your application on the command line using the same project file that the IDE uses.